SAP-archive/opensap-mobile3-course/README.md

 **The course team**

 ## License

-All example code in this repository is licensed under the Apache Software License, Version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.
+Copyright (c) 2019 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.